YouTransactor-SAS/mPOS-SDK-Android/README.md

 #### 6.3 Update

-During the life of the terminal, the firmware could be updated (to get bug fix, evolution..), the contact and contactless configuration also could be updated.
-The Terminal's documentation describe how those updates can be done and which RPC to use to do that.
+During the life of the terminal, the firmware could be updated (to get bug fix, evolutions..), the contact and contactless configuration also could be updated.
+The Terminal's documentation describe how teose updates can be done and which RPC to use to do that.

-If you will use our TMS, this can be done transparentlly by calling first the ` mdmCheckUpdate`  API to get the TMS configuration and compare it with current versions, then the ` mdmUpdate`  to do the update.
+If you will use our TMS, this can be done transparentlly by calling first the ` mdmCheckUpdate`  method to get the TMS configuration and compare it with current versions, then the ` mdmUpdate`  to download & intall the binary update.

 #### 6.4 System logs

-The SDK print logs in logcat at runtime.
-The log module use a default ILoggger implementation that print these logs in a file which can be sent afterwards to a remote server.
+The SDK prints logs in logcat at runtime.
+The log module use a default ILogger implementation that prints these logs in a file which can be sent afterwards to a remote server.
 Our TMS provides a WS to receive a zip of log files.
 So you can setup the log module to use the default implementation or your own implementation.

 ## II.
 Technical Overview